heitoralthmann/guzzle3/docs/webservice-client/guzzle-service-descriptions.rst

 Parameters are injected as the body of a request.
 The input of these parameters may be anything that can be cast to a string or a ``Guzzle\Http\EntityBodyInterface`` object.

-postField location
+formParam location
 ^^^^^^^^^^^^^^^^^^

 Parameters are inserted as POST fields in a request.
 Nested values may be supplied and will be represented using PHP style nested query strings.
 The POST field name is the same as the parameter name by default.
 You can use the ``sentAs`` parameter to override the POST field name.

-postFile location
+multiPart location
 ^^^^^^^^^^^^^^^^^

 Parameters are added as POST files.
-A postFile value may be a string pointing to a local filename or a ``Guzzle\Http\Message\PostFileInterface`` object.
+A multiPart value may be a string pointing to a local filename.
 The name of the POST file will be the name of the parameter by default.
 You can use a custom POST file name by using the ``sentAs`` attribute.

 Supports "string" and "array" types.